Biographies - The King's Consort

 TKC now records for the VIVAT label.
-An extravagant, critically acclaimed world-premiere recording of sacred music by Stanford and Parry, I was glad, was a Gramophone Awards finalist, and has been followed by discs of music by Couperin, Monteverdi, Handel arias with Iestyn Davies, two glorious discs of Purcell chamber music, Mendelssohn’s extraordinary 1833 reconstruction of Handel’s Israel in Ägypten, a much-lauded recording of British Romantic choral masterpieces, A Voice from Heaven, Handel Abbandonata with Carolyn Sampson, and countertenor duets by Purcell and Blow with James Hall and Iestyn Davies, two volumes of Purcell Royal Odes, with an outstanding cast of soloists (both were finalists in the Gramophone Awards) and, most recently, a much-acclaimed disc of instrumental arrangements of Bach's six organ Trio Sonatas.
+An extravagant, critically acclaimed world-premiere recording of sacred music by Stanford and Parry, I was glad, was a Gramophone Awards finalist, and has been followed by discs of music by Couperin, Monteverdi, Handel arias with Iestyn Davies, two glorious discs of Purcell chamber music, Mendelssohn’s extraordinary 1833 reconstruction of Handel’s Israel in Ägypten, a much-lauded recording of British Romantic choral masterpieces, A Voice from Heaven, Handel Abbandonata with Carolyn Sampson, countertenor duets by Purcell and Blow with James Hall and Iestyn Davies, two volumes of Purcell Royal Odes, with an outstanding cast of soloists (both were finalists in the Gramophone Awards) and, most recently, a much-acclaimed disc of instrumental arrangements of Bach's six organ Trio Sonatas.

 In the world of Hollywood the Choir of The King's Consort feature in the sound tracks of Ridley Scott's epic Kingdom of Heaven, and in The Chronicles of Narnia, Pirates of the Caribbean, Flushed Away and The Da Vinci Code.